 District Specific Assessments.
 In addition to real property taxes, additional assessments can be created for designated districts within a municipality.
 These assessments fund improvements within the defined district.
 The two most common types of assessment districts in Texas include Public Improvement Districts (PIDs) and Business Improvement Districts (BIDs).
-The designation of these districts requires support and involvement of property owners within the district, as they must agree to the added assessment are tied to provisions defined when the district is created, and typically focus on improvements to public spaces, building facades, and economic development.
+The designation of these districts requires support and involvement of property owners within the district, as they must agree to the added assessment of real property.
+Funds generated through this assessment are tied to provisions defined when the district is created, and typically focus on improvements to public spaces, building facades, and economic development.